xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 (note: you should be able to recompile the hands-on executables with a simple `make`, although this is not necessary)

+Alternately, you can download this entire set of hands-on lesson codes at [GitHub](https://github.com/AMReX-Codes/ATPESC-codes), within the `SUNDIALS+AMReX` folder.

 ## The problem being solved

 In this problem, we model the transport of a pollutant that has been released into a flow in a two dimensional domain.
 We want to determine both where the pollutant goes, and when it has diffused sufficiently to be of no further harm.